zeltner/libkipr_link_depth_sensor/README.md

 ### 1.1 Update the KIPR Link Firmware
 **This step is optional.** However you might face some issues if you have another firmware running than 1.9.6 or if you run a modified version of 1.9.6.

-To update the firmware to version 1.9.6 following these [instructions](http://www.kipr.org/kiss-platform-link-firmware)
+To update the firmware to version 1.9.6 follow these [instructions](http://www.kipr.org/kiss-platform-link-firmware)

 *Note:* If you previously called